 For me a good leader has the following:

-- Connection wise, a good leader pays attention to the follower, look at her/him occasionally such as a musical hit, does not look at the floor 80% of the time just to “perform” or to “look cool.”
+- Connection-wise, a good leader pays attention to the follower, look at her/him occasionally such as a musical hit, and does not look at the floor 80% of the time just to “perform” or to “look cool.”

 - A good leader has a good basic consistent rhythm and timing.

-- A good dancer does not allow his partner to get injured from neighbouring dancers and dances to her/his level (not trying to make her struggle).
-Technique wise, a good leader does not have to have fancy moves and is comfortable to dance with; he pays attention to his arm position, his wrist position (not twisting it when turning his partner) and maintain appropriate distance from his partner, so I don’t need to take huge step to make up for distance.
+- A good dancer does not allow his partner to get injured by neighbouring dancers and dances to her/his level (not trying to make her struggle).
+Technique-wise, a good leader does not have to have fancy moves and is comfortable dancing; he pays attention to his arm position, and his wrist position (not twisting it when turning his partner) and maintains an appropriate distance from his partner, so I don’t need to take huge step to make up for the distance.

 - A good leader has control of energy and timing in preparation for the number of spins he wants to do.